Too many sellers have similar problems:

 - Creating a surprise-and-delight moment in the sales process that makes the buyer say, "Wow, that must have taken a lot of effort.
 Nobody else did that for us."

-Big plays can be practically anything that surprises and delights, pushes the relationship strength meter high, or leads the buyer to choose you.
+Big Plays can be practically anything that surprises and delights, pushes the relationship strength meter high, or drives the buyer to choose you.

-A smart Big Play can be well worth the investment—whether that investment is in money, time, staff, development, or otherwise.
+A smart Big Play can be worth the investment, whether that investment is in money, time, staff, development, or otherwise.

 When to Use a Big Play

-It's time to make a Big Play when you want to either create a major sales opportunity, or win one.
-Of their nature, you can only use them so often.
+It's time to make a Big Play when you want to either create a major sales opportunity or win one.
+However, you can only use them so often.
 They take real investment.
 If they don't, they're not Big Plays.